sophunky/complete-javascript-course/vocabulary.md

 - === operator: strict equality operator, no type coercion
 - != operator: loose does not equal operator, does type coercion
 - !== operator: strict does not equal operator, no type coercion
+- boolean operators: and &&, or ||, not !

 TERMS TO KNOW
 - value: smallest unit of information in JS, either an object or a primitive value